Nutrient sensing: Nutrient sensing in mammalian cells

-Nutrient Sensing and Epigenetics
+Nutrient sensing and epigenetics

 Nutrient sensing and signaling is a key regulator of epigenetic machinery in cancer.
 During glucose shortage, the energy sensor AMPK activates arginine methyltransferase CARM1 and mediates histone H3 hypermethylation (H3R17me2), leading to enhanced autophagy.
 In addition, O-GlcNAc transferase (OGT) signals glucose availability to TET3 and inhibits TET3 by both decreasing its dioxygenase activity and promoting its nuclear export.
 OGT is also known to directly modify histones with O-GlcNAc.
 These observations strongly suggest that nutrient signaling directly targets epigenetic enzymes to control epigenetic modifications.

-Regulation of Tissue Growth Through Nutrient Sensing
+Regulation of tissue growth

 Nutrient sensing is a key regulator of tissue growth.
 The main mediator of cellular nutrient sensing is the protein kinase TOR (target of rapamycin).
 TOR receives information from levels of cellular amino acids and energy, and it regulates the activity of processes involved in cell growth, such as protein synthesis and autophagy.
 Insulin-like signaling is the main mechanism of systemic nutrient sensing and mediates its growth-regulatory functions largely through the protein kinase pathway.
 Other nutrition-regulated hormonal mechanisms contribute to growth control of modulating the activity of insulin-like signaling.

-Nutrient Sensing in Plants
+Nutrient sensing in plants

 Higher plants require a number of essential nutrient elements for completing their life cycles.
 Mineral nutrients are mainly acquired by roots from the rhizosphere and are subsequently distributed to shoots.
-To cope with nutrient limitations, plants have evolved a set of elaborate responses consisting of sensing mechanisms and signaling processes to perceive and adapt to external nutrient availability.
+To overcome with nutrient limitations, plants have evolved a set of elaborate responses consisting of sensing mechanisms and signaling processes to perceive and adapt to external nutrient availability.

 Plants obtain most necessary nutrients by taking them up from the soil into their roots.
 Although plants cannot move to a new environment when nutrient availability is less than favorable, they can modify their development to favor root colonization of soil areas where nutrients are abundant.
 Therefore, plants perceive the availability of external nutrients, like nitrogen, and couple this nutrient sensing to an appropriate adaptive response.

-Types of Nutrients in Plants
+Types of nutrients in plants

-Potassium and phosphorus are important macronutrients for crops but are often deficient in the field.
-Very little is known about how plants sense fluctuations in K and P and how information about K and P availability is integrated at the whole plant level into physiological and metabolic adaptations.
+Potassium (K+) and phosphorus (P+) are important macronutrients for crops but are often deficient in the field.
+Very little is known about how plants sense fluctuations in concentrations of K+ and P+, and how such sensing is integrated at the organismic level into physiological and metabolic adaptations.
 Smaller amounts of other micronutrients are also important for the growth of the crop.
 All of these nutrients are equally important for the growth of the plant and lack of one nutrient can result in poor growth of the plant as well as becoming more vulnerable to diseases or can lead to death.
 These nutrients along with CO_{2} and energy from the sun aids in the development of the plant.